German Excellence Strategy

 Information about the national competition to support research in Germany

 The second funding line, Universities of Excellence is intended to strengthen universities or associations of universities.
-Depending on the proposal, the funding for universities will amount to 10 to 15 million euros annually, for associations up to 28 million euros annually.
+Depending on the proposal, the funding for universities will amount to 10 to 15 million euros annually; for the Berlin University Alliance almost 23,5 million euros annually.
 Pending a positive review of the universities every seven years, this funding line will go on indefinitely.
-In the first round of proposals, 11 universities or university associations will be selected as universities of excellence.
+In the first round of proposals, 11 universities or university associations were selected as universities of excellence.

-The funding period for Excellence Clusters within the Excellence Strategy will begin January 1, 2019, and for the Universities of Excellence on November 1, 2019.
+The funding period for Excellence Clusters within the Excellence Strategy began January 1, 2019, and for the Universities of Excellence begins November 1, 2019.

 More Information about the German Excellence Strategy

 - Information from the German Council of Science and Humanities